 Let me come right out and say that we welcome new graduates of technical schools and programs to apply, but if you think you are more experienced, and grasp exactly all the concepts described hereunder — then you are also welcome to apply.
 Salary and benefits will be commensurate with experience and skill set.

 As a fast-growing multinational, our products and services have found a sweet-spot in the market.
-Our marketing and development teams have created products and content that are attracting new customers and now we’re looking for that special rockstar that is looking to start (or re-start) a career in technical sales.
+Our marketing and development teams have created products and content that are attracting new customers and now we’re looking for that special rockstar that is looking to start a career in technical sales.

 Does this type of work inspire and motivate you?
 Then I encourage you to read on.
 If on the other hand, you’re already exhausted reading this, I recommend you take a nap and check out another job post.